brandtdamman/slack-json-parser/README.md

 Slack JSON Parser can be used as the following:

-- Download All Files in Messages
+- [Coming Soon] Download All Files in Messages
 - [Coming Soon] Textify All Channel Messages

 ### Installation